krdav/tRNA-charge-seq/README.md

     * Only required to render and display pdf pages in the Jupyter notebook example

-The following Python packages and required and can be install with `pip` or `conda` commands:
+The following Python packages are required and can be install with `pip` or `conda` commands:
 * jupyterlab
 * pandas
 * Biopython